gzeuner/zeus-charge-control/README.md

 - **Price Visualization**: Graphical charts for market prices and scheduled charging periods.
 - **Weather Integration**: Charging decisions based on weather data (e.g., cloud coverage).
 - **Night Mode Control**: Configurable toggle switch for manual or automatic battery behavior at night.

 ---

+## Dynamic Charging Schedule

+Zeus Charge Control considers multiple factors for precise and efficient charging planning:

+1. **RSOC-Based Planning**: No charging if the state of charge meets or exceeds the target (e.g., 90%); existing plans are removed.
+2. **Price-Oriented Optimization**: Selection of the cheapest periods within a configurable time window or until the end of the night (default: 22:00 to 06:00).
+3. **Dynamic Night Planning**: Schedules up to two night periods, dynamically adjusted to RSOC needs, prioritizing the lowest prices.
+4. **Daytime Buffering**: Buffering of cost-effective daytime periods outside of night hours if additional charging is required.
+5. **Flexibility Tolerance**: Consideration of slightly higher prices when necessary, guided by dynamic price thresholds.
+6. **Custom Configuration**: Adjustable parameters via `application.properties`, such as target RSOC, maximum night periods, and price thresholds.

+### Example:
+- At RSOC ≥ 90%, no charging times are scheduled, and existing plans are removed.
+- At RSOC < 90%, the system dynamically schedules the cheapest periods, e.g., one or two night periods based on demand.
+- At night, the battery remains in manual mode if `nightChargingIdle` is enabled (configurable via the GUI).

+---